legymhueck/archinst/README.md

-# (Almost) unattended installation script for Arch Linux.
+# (Almost) unattended installation script for Arch Linux

-- This script is intended to be used to install Arch Linux on a new machine with minimal user interaction.
+- This script installs Arch Linux on a new machine with minimal user interaction.
 - It uses UKIs, i.e. Unified Kernel Images, to boot the system.
 - If the TPM is in setup mode, the script will sign the UKI with the TPM.